 Changes and items of impact relative to the prior valuation were as follows.

 - 1. The discount rate was updated in accordance with the requirements of GASB 75. - 2.
-The mortality projection scale was updated to the most recent table published by the Society of Actuaries.
+The disability rates, estimated offsets, waiver mortality rates, and claim cost assumption were updated based on recent experience.

 Changes in Total OPEB Liability